martinmeneval/discord-stats/README.md

 run(config)
 ```

-When running as a bot, use the `!stats` command in your Discord server to fetch
+When running as a bot, use the following commands in your Discord server:

-statistics.
+- `!stats` - Fetch and display server statistics
+- `!graphs` - Generate and upload visual graphs of server activity
+- `!graphs smooth=off` - Generate graphs with smoothing disabled
+- `!help_stats` - Show help information for available commands

+Bot commands support date ranges and smoothing options:

+- `!graphs 2025-01-01 2025-01-31` - Generate graphs for January 2025
+- `!graphs 2025-01-01 2025-01-31 smooth=off` - Generate non-smoothed graphs for January 2025

 ## Project Structure